wur-bioinformatics/introduction-to-bioinformatics/chapter2.md

 Next, we want to explore the conservation of the PLT1 family identified in the previous assignment.
 To this end, we use multiple sequence alignments.
-1. Use the first ten hits from the Swiss-Prot database (see assignment IV, question h.) to perform the multiple sequence alignment using [MAFFT](https://mafft.cbrc.jp/alignment/server/).
+1. Use the first ten hits from the Swiss-Prot database (see assignment IV, question 8.) to perform the multiple sequence alignment using [MAFFT](https://mafft.cbrc.jp/alignment/server/).
 Download this alignment in FASTA format and save it somewhere you will be able to find it again.
 You will re-use this alignment in Chapter 3 to build a phylogenetic tree.
 2. Which regions are well aligned, and which not?
 How can you easily spot these in a multiple-sequence alignment?
 How does this region relate to the previously identified protein domains?
 3. Look at the iterative refinement methods available as options in MAFFT.
 Which strategy do you find appropriate for your data set?
 4. Run the strategy that you propose and compare it to the previous alignment.
 What do you observe?
 Check the results page of the first run again.
 Can you find an explanation for your observation?
-5. Download the first multiple alignment in fasta format and display it in an [alignment viewing program](https://www.ebi.ac.uk/jdispatcher/msa/mview).
+5. Download the first multiple alignment (question 1) in fasta format and display it in an [alignment viewing program](https://www.ebi.ac.uk/jdispatcher/msa/mview).
 Locate the start of the first AP2 domain in the alignment (Hint: look at the Pfam logo and try to find the first 2 highly conserved positions).
 Where does the domain start?
 Look at the first 10 positions of the domain and compare the conservation in the alignment to the Pfam logo.
 What do you observe?
 6. Next, we try a different alignment tool: [M-Coffee](https://tcoffee.crg.eu/apps/tcoffee/do:mcoffee) from the [T-Coffee suite](https://tcoffee.crg.eu/apps/tcoffee/index.html).
 Does that tool provide a good global alignment?
 Why/why not?
 7. The T-Coffee suite also includes a program to extract reliable regions from an alignment: the Core/TCS tool.
 We want to use this tool to extract reliable columns from our alignment.
 Use the button under "Send results" -> Core/TCS at the bottom to run it, then click "Submit".
 A fasta file, where only the well aligned columns are included, can be downloaded at the bottom ("fasta_aln file").
 Display this file in mview.
 What can you say about the quality of this alignment?
 :::::